 Stockholm might be one of my favorite European cities.
-In the beginning of April, I visited the Swedish capital with five of my best friends.
+In the beginning of April (2019), I visited the Swedish capital with five of my best friends.
 For four days, we wandered through the fourteen islands, which make up the city.
 Need help planning a trip to the beautiful city?
-Then read my Stockholm four day itinerary!
+Then read my Stockholm for day itinerary!

 After landing at Skavsta Airport around 2 pm, we jumped on the bus to the city center.
 This took around 80 minutes and gave us some time to rest.
-The bus stops at the T-Centralen station, which is the city’s central station.
+The bus stops at the T-Centralen Station, which is the city’s central station.
 From here, it was a twenty-minutes walk to our lovely apartment.
 On our way, we also bought some fruit at Hötorget, a daily market.
 We did some shopping at the local supermarket, since we planned on having breakfast at our apartment to save some money.
-After we were settled, we explored our neighborhood Östermalm.
-We took a walk along Strandvägen and enjoyed the seaside views.
+After we were settled, we explored our neighbourhood Östermalm. we took a walk along Strandvägen and enjoyed the seaside views.
 We decided to eat at Djurgårdsbrons Sjöcafeet, which offered a stunning view on the water.
-Definitely try the Swedish meatballs our the burger!
+Definitely try the Swedish meatballs or the burger!

 These three islands are a must see when you’re visiting Stockholm.
-They lay next to each other, so can be easily visited in one day.
-We started our day with a walk through Riddarholmen, where you can find the Riddarhomskyrkan.
+They lay next to each other, so they can be easily visited in one day.
+We started our day with a walk through Riddarholmen, where you can find the Riddarholmskyrkan.
 At the Evert Taubes Terrass, you will have a magnificent view on the other islands.
-On the small island Helgeandsholmen, you’ll find the Riksdagshuset, where the parliament is housed.
+On the small island Helgeandsholmen, you’ll find the Riksdaghuset, where the parliament is housed.

 Gamla Stan, the old centre of Stockholm, is the most famous and touristic island of Stockholm.
-Many tourists try to find their ways through the small, colorful streets.
-Don’t forget to watch the changing of the guards by the Royal Palace.
-This will take about 40 minutes and you can find timings on this website.
-On the other side of the Palace, you’ll find a beautiful square and the Storkyrkan, the dome of Stockholm.
-We enjoyed some sweet treats at Under Kastanjen, a cute little place nearby the Royal Palace.
+Many tourists try to find their ways through the small, colorful streets each day.
+Don’t forget to attend the changing of the guards at the Royal Palace!
+This will take about 40 minutes and you can find the timings on this website.
+On the other side of the Palace, you will find a beautiful square and the Storkyrkan, the dome of Stockholm.
+We enjoyed some sweet treats at Under Kastanjen, a cute little place close to the Royal Palace.

 Södermalm is the biggest island of Stockholm.
 Here, you’ll find a lot of cute shops and cafés.
 After taking a stroll through the shopping street, we visited Kataryna Kyrka, a beautiful yellow-colored church.
 In this area, you’ll have a stunning view on the city.
 You will find a mix of colored houses and cool graffiti.

 In the afternoon, we took the ferry boat to Djürgarden.
 On this island, you’ll find a variety of musea, such as the Abba museum, and even a theme park.
 The ferry departs in Slussen and takes about ten minutes, during which you’ll have a beautiful view on Djürgarden.
 We visited Stockholm’s most famous museum: the Vasamuseet.
-In this museum, you can admire the Vasaship, which sank in the 17th century and is now for 98% restored.
-You’ll also find some other stuff and can even follow a free tour.
+In this museum, you can admire the Vasaship, which sank in the 17th century and is now almost completely restored.
+You’ll also find some other related stuff and could even follow a free tour.

-We ended out third day with a quick visit to Vasastan.
+We ended our third day with a quick visit to Vasastan.
 Here, you’ll find the Stadsbiblioteket library.
 Be sure to take a look at the impressive rotunda!
-Since we started to look for a restaurant quite late, most of them were already closed.
-Therefore, we decided to have a cheat day and ate at McDonalds.

-As you can see, Stockholm has a lot to offer.
-You could easily spend four days in the city, although I’d love to go back and stay a bit longer.
+Stockholm has a lot of interesting things to offer.
+You could easily spend four days in the city, although I’d love to go back and stay a little bit longer.
 If you’re planning a trip, be sure to remember this Stockholm four day itinerary!